Userwithaname/fin/README.md

     - `[action.SingleFile]` - place the downloaded file into the installation directory directly
 - `check` - optionally specify an integrity check method
     - `[check.SHA256]`
-        - `file` - the file containing the checksum string
+        - `file` - (optional) file containing the checksum string — if unspecified, the checksum is assumed to exist within the page contents

 > [!IMPORTANT]
 > Unless using direct links, Fin looks for the font's download